ZhenASDSlse/Zhen_LSE2020_dissertation/README.md

 If you/your organization would like to use my codes and dataset for academic purpose, please remember to add the citation in your work.

 Liu, Z., 2020.
-R codes for the Zhen's LSE capstone project.
+R codes for Zhen's LSE capstone project.
 London, United Kingdom: Github. https://github.com/ZhenASDSlse/Zhen_LSE2020_dissertation